adamrachmanlearn/eas/README.md

-# Etch-a-Sketch
+# Etch a sketch
+Simple program to practice javascript
+## How it works
-JavaScript practice to make pad that leaves pixelated trail after cursor hover.
-Trail is random color with progression darkening, with the 10th action leaves it completely black.
+Create a pad that leaves a pixelated trail when the cursor hovers over it.
+The trail should be in random colors, progressively darkening with each pass, turning completely black on the 10th hover